-Chart 5 Demand factors affecting banks' issuance of long-term wholesale funding^{(a)(b)}
+Chart 4 Demand factors affecting banks' issuance of long-term wholesale funding(a)(b)

-- (a) See footnote (a) to Chart 4. - (b) Question: 'Which of the following demand factors have affected your issuance of long-term wholesale debt funding?'. - (c) A positive balance indicates a positive contribution to debt issuance from the selected demand factor.
+- (a) See footnote (a) to Chart 1.
+The green bar shows the average response of the series over 2012 Q4-2015 Q1.
+The blue bar shows data for 2015 Q2.
+The red diamonds show the expectations for 2015 O3 - (b) Question: "Which of the following demand factors have affected your issuance of long-term wholesale debt funding?". - (c) A positive balance indicates a positive contribution to debt issuance from the selected